Courtland Sutton Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Season Stats

-- Sutton's 703 receiving yards (46.9 per game) lead the Broncos.
-He has 54 catches on 90 targets with two touchdowns.
+- This season Sutton has 54 catches on 90 targets, with a team-high 703 receiving yards (46.9 per game) and two touchdowns.

-- So far this season, 18.4% of the 488 passes thrown by his team have gone Sutton's way.

 - Sutton has seen the ball thrown his way 10 times in the red zone this season, 17.5% of his team's 57 red zone pass attempts.